Dennis Kasper, M.D. — Co-Founder

 William Ellery Channing Professor of Medicine and Professor of Microbiology and Immunobiology, Harvard Medical School

 For more than three decades, Dr. Dennis Kasper has conducted research in microbiology, infectious diseases and public health while discharging a broad range of administrative and educational responsibilities.
-Dr. Kasper has studied the carbohydrates of group B Streptococcus, the foremost cause of serious neonatal bacterial infections and Bacteroides fragilis, an important intestinal commensal and cause of intraabdominal infections and abscesses.
+Dr. Kasper has studied the carbohydrates of group B Streptococcus, the foremost cause of serious neonatal bacterial infections and Bacteroides fragilis, an important intestinal commensal that has unique anti-inflammatory properties.
 His studies innovatively integrate structural carbohydrate chemistry, microbiology, immunology, biochemistry, and genetics.
-Dr. Kasper’s investigations have opened new fields of research on the role of carbohydrates in shaping immune system development and probing the microbiome for new therapeutics.
+Dr. Kasper’s investigations have opened new fields of research on the role of carbohydrates in shaping immune system development and probing the microbiome for molecules that can be the basis of novel therapeutics.

 Dr. Kasper was previously the Director of the New England Regional Center of Excellence for Biodefense and Emerging Infectious Diseases Research and was the Chairman of the National Science Advisory Board on Biosecurity.
 He has served as Executive Dean for Academic Programs at Harvard Medical School, Chair of the NIAID’s Board of Scientific Counselors and as President of the International Society for Infectious Diseases.
 Dr. Kasper is also a member of the Institute of Medicine of the National Academy of Science.
 Since 1990, Dr. Kasper has served as the Infectious Disease Editor for Harrison’s Principles of Internal Medicine (HPIM).
 He was Editor-in-Chief of the 16th edition of HPIM and is currently Editor-in-Chief of the 19th edition.
 He is the author of more than 350 research and clinical publications encompassing an array of topics in infectious diseases and microbiology.